CopernicaMarketingSoftware/Documentation/SMTPeter/feedback-clicks.md

     </tr>
 </table>

-The "id" and "recipient" headers allow you to link the click to the originally sent email message.
+The "id" and "recipient" variables allow you to link the click to the originally sent email message.